tawmae/tawmae.github.io/giphy_gifs.md

     ![Picture](assets/media/giphy_settings_2.png)

 - You can set `familyFriendly` to `True` to set the filter to the Level 1 rating.
 The default rating is also the highest (level 4), but there are never any gifs that are not in line with Twitch's ToS.
 So don't worry leaving family-friendly at `False`.
-For ratings, see here: https://support.giphy.com/hc/en-us/articles/360058840971-Content-Rating
+For ratings, [see here](https://support.giphy.com/hc/en-us/articles/360058840971-Content-Rating).

   ![Picture](assets/media/giphy_rating_1.png)